-Old Campus for the big a cappella rush event, known as Dwight Jam.
-After new students listen to each group perform, they rush to sign up for auditions.
+perform, they rush to sign up for auditions.
 I'm a rush manager for my group, so I stay until the very end.

-It's been a long night's work,

-and I head over to the always

-with the other rush managers

-to grab a sandwich.
-Then off
+Late night It's been a long night's work, and I head over to the always open Good Nature Market with the other rush managers to grab a sandwich.
+Then off to bed!